 - TAPI Pipeline Company Limited (TPCL): TPCL has been incorporated in Isle of Man on 11th November 2014.
-The first Board Meeting has been held in Ashgabat, Turkmenistan on 19th November 2014.
-Pakistan has been selected Chairman of the Board of TPCL.

 - Selection of Consortium Leader: Initially Turkmen Party was negotiating with different IOC to be potential Consortium Leader.
 However, in the 22nd TAPI Steering Committee (SC) meeting held on 6th August 2015 in Ashgabat, breakthrough was achieved when Turkmenistan proposed itself as Consortium Leader and SC unanimously endorsed State Concern “Turkmengaz” as the Consortium Leader of TAPI Pipeline Company Limited.